randyau/datawebring/README.md

 * What counts as a "data related topic"?
 Something that people who work with data would find interesting.
 This includes tools and tech, methods, academic studies and analyses, work processes, experiences, tutorials, the job market, as well as meta discussions.

-# Where to add your site
+# Adding your site to the code

 In [`onionring-variables.js`](https://github.com/randyau/datawebring/blob/main/onionring-variables.js#L9), there is a variable `sites` at the top, just add your site to the list.
 That's it.

-Just submit a Pull Request with your update.
-If you have trouble please contact [Randy Au](https://bsky.app/profile/randyau.com)
+Just submit a Pull Request with your site information.
+If you have trouble or don't know how to do it, please contact [Randy Au](https://bsky.app/profile/randyau.com) on BlueSky.

 # Installation of the widget

 Place this snippet in your HTML body where you want the widget box to appear.
+That's it.

 ```
 <div id='data-ring-dot-list'>